Voting by mail: a Markov chain model for managing the security risks of election systems: Abstract

 \section{Abstract}

-The scrutiny surrounding vote-by-mail (VBM) in the United States has increased in recent years, raising concerns about the integrity and security of absentee voting.
+The scrutiny surrounding vote-by-mail (VBM) in the United States has increased in recent years, highlighting the need for a rigorous quantitative framework to evaluate the resilience of the absentee voting infrastructure.
 This paper addresses these issues by introducing a dynamic mathematical modeling framework for performing a risk assessment of VBM processes.
 We introduce a discrete-time Markov chain (DTMC) to model the VBM process and assess election performance and risk with a novel layered network approach that considers the interplay between VBM processes, malicious and non-malicious threats, and security mitigations.
 The time-inhomogeneous DTMC framework captures dynamic risks and evaluates performance over time.
 The DTMC model accounts for a spectrum of outcomes, from unintended voter errors to sophisticated, targeted attacks, representing a significant advancement in the risk assessment of VBM planning and protection.
 A case study based on real-world data from Milwaukee County, Wisconsin, is used to evaluate the DTMC model.
-The analysis includes the development of attack scenarios and the evaluation of security measures, to illustrate the impact of different attack timings.
-The analysis suggests that ballot drop boxes and automatic ballot notification systems are crucial for ensuring secure and reliable operations.
+The analysis includes hypothetical worst-case attack scenarios to stress-test VBM processes and to assess the efficacy of security measures and the impact of different attack timings.
+The analysis suggests that ballot drop boxes and automatic ballot notification systems are crucial for reducing the attack surface to ensure secure and reliable operations.